SumoLogic/sumologic-kubernetes-collection/docs/README.md

 The
 [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md)
 is now supported for logs and metrics metadata enrichment.
-This processor is disabled by default.
-To enable this processor for logs, set
+This processor is enabled by default.
+To disable this processor for logs, set
-`metadata.logs.useSumoK8sProcessor` to `false`.
-To enable this processor for metrics, set `metadata.metrics.useSumoK8sProcessor` to `false`.
+`metadata.logs.useSumoK8sProcessor` to `true`.
+To disable this processor for metrics, set `metadata.metrics.useSumoK8sProcessor` to `true`.

 > [!NOTE] The Service name isn't part of the metadata enrichment with this new processor.